korirj/KorirRelay/README.md

 ## Author

-Developed by [Your Name/Organization].
+Developed by [Jkorir].
 For contributions and support, please reach out through the repository's issues page.